Victoryoola/movieFinder/README.md

 ## Limitations & notes

 - OMDb API rate limits / free plan restrictions apply.
+- Home pages displays a predefined list of popular movies
 - If you keep the Tailwind CDN, some dark styles may not apply when toggling the theme button.

 ## Development notes